MMichalec/allegroRecruitmentTask/README.md

 ## Using the application

 ####  Application displays all Github repositories of user Allegro.
-Implemented in full MVVM Architecture with the use Kotlin language.
+Implemented in full MVVM Architecture with the use of Kotlin language.

 **.apk** file is in root project directory named **application.apk**